 Do not disturb others by throwing material onto the playing area.

-Show respect for officials, coaches, cheerleaders and student-athletes.
+Show respect for officials, coaches, cheerleaders and student-athletes, and opposing teams fan base.

 Pay attention to the half-time program and do not disturb those who are watching.